ericKamwana/Eric-Kamwana-Portfolio/README.md

-# Eric-Kamwana-Portfolio
+# Eric Kamwana Portfolio
 Overview
-This repository contains the source code for Eric Kamwana's portfolio website.
-The portfolio is designed to highlight his skills, work experiences, projects, interests, and aspirations.
-It combines professional achievements with personal passions to create a compelling narrative of his journey in marketing, technology, and community relations.
+Welcome to the repository of Eric Kamwana's professional portfolio!
+This website showcases Eric's skills, achievements, experiences, and aspirations in marketing, community relations, and technology.

-Live Demo: Eric Kamwana Portfolio
+🌐 Live Demo: Eric Kamwana Portfolio

 Features
-Home Section
+🏠 Home
-A professional introduction with Eric’s photo, skills, and links to download his CV or connect on social platforms.
+A personal introduction with a professional photo, links to Eric’s CV, and contact details for networking.

-Experience Section
+👔 Experience
-A detailed account of Eric’s diverse work experiences across roles in marketing, sales, customer service, freelance writing, and social media management.
+A detailed timeline of Eric’s professional journey across roles in marketing, sales, customer service, freelance writing, and social media management.

+🎓 Educational Background
+Academic history, including:

+Bachelor’s Degree in Graphic Communication and Advertising.

+Key milestones in high school and primary education, showcasing academic achievements.

-Projects Section
+💼 Projects
-Overview of Marketash, a transformative tech-driven agricultural platform aimed at empowering farmers and buyers.
+A highlight of Marketash: A tech-driven agribusiness platform empowering farmers and buyers.

-Embedded related YouTube videos showcasing agricultural challenges and innovations.
+Features YouTube videos showcasing agricultural challenges and innovative solutions.

-Interactive form for signing an NDA to access Marketash project files (Business Strategy and Pitch Deck).
+NDA-protected downloadable resources like the Business Strategy and Pitch Deck.

-Contact Section
+🤝 Contact
-Interactive contact form enabling collaborators and employers to reach out easily.
+An interactive form for reaching out, along with easy-to-access WhatsApp, LinkedIn, GitHub, phone, and email details.

-About & Interests Section
+💡 About & Interests
-Highlights Eric’s personality and vision, emphasizing his passion for using technology and innovation to create meaningful change.
+A glimpse into Eric's vision, personality, and passions for using technology to create meaningful change:

-Engaging content about his interests, including:

-Community projects to improve lives.

-Agribusiness innovations.

-AI-driven solutions to address challenges in agriculture.

-Marketing and discovering impactful ways to communicate ideas.

-Championing technology for sustainable growth in Africa.
+Focus areas like agribusiness innovation and AI-driven solutions for community growth.

 Technologies Used
-Programming Languages
+Languages
-HTML: Structuring the website content.
+HTML: Structuring the website’s content.

-CSS: Styling and responsive design for enhanced user experience.
+CSS: Creating visually appealing designs and ensuring responsiveness.

-JavaScript: Adding interactivity and dynamic behavior to forms and elements.
+JavaScript: Adding interactivity and dynamic features.

-Tools and Frameworks
+Tools
-Visual Studio Code: Recommended for viewing and editing the source code.
+Visual Studio Code: For writing and managing the code.

-Git/GitHub: Version control and hosting platform.
+Git/GitHub: Version control and repository hosting.

-GitHub Pages: Used to deploy the website live.
+Netlify: Hosting the portfolio for easy and fast accessibility.

-Setup
+Setup Instructions
 Prerequisites
-Install a code editor such as Visual Studio Code.
+Install a code editor like Visual Studio Code.

 Ensure Git is installed on your system.

+Steps to View Locally
-Clone this repository: git clone https://github.com/ericKamwana/Eric-Kamwana-Portfolio.git
+Clone the repository: git clone https://github.com/ericKamwana/Eric-Kamwana-Portfolio.git

-Viewing the Project Locally
-Navigate to the project directory:cd Eric-Kamwana-Portfolio
+Navigate to the project directory: cd Eric-Kamwana-Portfolio

-Open the project in Visual Studio Code:code .
+Open the project in Visual Studio Code: code .

-Open index.html in a browser or use the Live Server extension in VS Code for real-time viewing.
+Use the Live Server extension or open index.html in your browser to view the website locally.

 Deployment
-This portfolio is hosted on GitHub Pages.
-Updates to the repository's main branch are automatically reflected on the live site:
+This portfolio is hosted on Netlify.
+All updates to the main branch of the repository are automatically published.

-URL: Eric Kamwana Portfolio
+🌐 Live Site: Eric Kamwana Portfolio

-Steps to Deploy:
+Steps to Deploy
-Push changes to GitHub:git add .
-git commit -m "Updated portfolio" git push origin main
+Push changes to the repository: git add . git commit -m "Updated portfolio" git push origin main

-Verify the live site at the provided URL.
+Visit the live URL to confirm the updates.

-Important Files
+Key Files
-index.html: Home page displaying Eric’s introduction, skills, and contact details.
+index.html: Home page of the portfolio.

-projects/index.html: Projects section featuring Marketash and related videos.
+projects/index.html: Projects page featuring Marketash.

-experience/index.html: Experience section with detailed descriptions of past roles.

-About_Interests/index.html: About & Interests section highlighting Eric’s vision and personality.
+experience/index.html: Educational background and professional experience.

+About_Interests/index.html: Vision, personality, and key passions.

-styles.css: Centralized styling for all portfolio pages.
+styles.css: Styling for the portfolio.

-script.js: JavaScript functionality for interactivity.

-Files:

-Marketash Business & Marketing Strategy.pdf: Document detailing Marketash’s business approach.

-Marketash Pitch Deck.pdf: Pitch deck for Marketash.
+script.js: For interactive features.

 License
-This project is a personal project and bound by the Kenya Copyrights laws.
+This project is protected under Kenya’s copyright laws.
+All rights reserved.

 Contact
-Eric Kamwana Email: hb.3kungu@gmail.com LinkedIn: linkedin.com/in/eric-kamwana GitHub: github.com/ericKamwana
+Eric Kamwana 📧Git Email: hb.3kungu@gmail.com 🔗 LinkedIn: linkedin.com/in/eric-kamwana  GitHub: github.com/ericKamwana 📱 WhatsApp: +254721757537

 Feel free to reach out for inquiries, collaborations, or feedback!